 Eskifjörður is a tiny little town perched on the eastern side of Iceland and quite remote compared to some of the larger towns in the southwest.

-Once there, pop over to the relatively near Mjóeyri where you’ll find the cutest little guest house and charming residence that has the best views of this area of Iceland.
+Once there, pop over to the relatively near Mjóeyri, where you’ll find the cutest little guest house and charming residence with the best views of this area of Iceland.
 It almost feels like another world!

 See our complete guide to visiting Iceland, here